hashbangcode/drupal-batch-api-talk/src/slides.md

   - Nginx (`send_timeout`/`proxy_send_timeout`) - 60 seconds

 <!--
+- CDNs also sit on top of this.
+With even stricter timeout limits.
 - You can override all these options.
 - But, setting them high would cause problems on your web server.
 - Think about how long a page request should take in you web server.